profess-dev/profess/paper/paper.md

 # Summary

-A core endeavor of computational physics is to predict and interpret the properties of materials from quantum-mechanical first principles.
+A core endeavor of computational physics is to determine the properties of materials from quantum-mechanical first principles.
 Density functional theory (DFT) has achieved remarkable success in this effort, providing both a rigorous framework and pragmatic approximations applicable across material classes.
-The PROFESS code (“PRinceton Orbital-Free Electronic Structure Software”) implements orbital-free DFT.
-The orbital-free approach uses the electron density alone—no wave functions—to determine the energy of a many-electron system.
-This simplification, while imposing a few extra challenges, offers an especially elegant and computationally efficient solution to the electronic structure problem.
-For an ever-increasing category of materials, problems involving length and time scales inaccessible with conventional DFT can become routine.
-This new version of PROFESS, completely rewritten, performs such simulations and will promote rapid development and adoption of orbital-free DFT
+The PROFESS code (“PRinceton Orbital-Free Electronic Structure Software”) implements orbital-free DFT, which uses the electron density alone—bypassing Schrödinger's equation entirely—to assess a many-electron system.
+This formulation, while imposing a few extra challenges, remains exact in principle and offers an especially elegant and computationally efficient solution to the electronic structure problem.

+This new version of PROFESS, completely rewritten, performs such simulations and will promote rapid development and adoption of orbital-free DFT.

 # Statement of need